 What can an HOA do about dog poop?

 One common rule in most associations is that every animal’s owner must clean up any waste deposited in common areas, and refusal to do so will result in a fine.
 Higher-end communities can even collect your pet’s DNA during registration to identify the culprit of any infractions on the property.

 Can an HOA ban certain dog breeds or species?

 Restrictions are often made according to the size and weight of pets that are permitted within the community.
 Though this restriction can be tough to enforce, it will require each animal to be closely monitored.
-The breed of a dog is also commonly taken into account, and animals considered to be dangerous could be prohibited in the community and perhaps by local ordinance.
-Behavioral matters such as jumping, biting or aggressiveness could be grounds for refusing an animal’s inclusion as well.
+The breed of a dog is also commonly taken into account, and animals considered dangerous could be prohibited in the community and perhaps by local ordinances.
+Behavioral matters such as jumping, biting, or aggressiveness could also be grounds for refusing an animal’s inclusion.

-Pet polices can be a sensitive issue to community members.
-In these cases, the association board must be firm and clear in their communications, well-educated on the various legal aspects of the issue and transparent in the creation of an appropriate pet policy.
-Always emphasize these regulations are in the best interest of the association to ensure of their health, safety and well-being.
-For more information on setting and enforcing pet policy, contact FirstService Residential,
+HOA pet rules can be a sensitive issue for community members.
+In these cases, the association board must be firm and clear in their communications, well-educated on the various legal aspects of the issue, and transparent in the creation of an appropriate pet policy.
+Always emphasize that these regulations are in the community’s best interest to ensure their health, safety, and well-being.